Fly My Pretties: History

 The collective released 'Fly My Pretties IV' in 2011.
-The 16 new songs were performed, filmed and recorded live across nine shows during the eponymously named "Fly My Pretties IV" tour, – which included the collective's first international appearance – one sold-out Melbourne date.
-The new Fly My Pretties show saw 16 musicians unite with an exciting new concept, re-inspired style and re-invigorated sound.
-Via a collaboration with street artist Flox, 16 original and dedicated pieces of art were created and brought to life through projection, animation and visual trickery throughout the show.
+The 16 new songs were performed, filmed and recorded live across nine shows during the eponymous "Fly My Pretties IV" tour, – which included the collective's first international appearance – one sold-out Melbourne date.
+The new Fly My Pretties show involved 16 musicians.
+In collaboration with street artist Flox, 16 original animations and other artworks were projected the show.

-In 2013 Fly My Pretties embarked on the 'Homeland Tour' – a journey from the tip to the tail of New Zealand, seeing them travel to 18 towns to perform 23 shows.
+In 2013 Fly My Pretties embarked on the 'Homeland Tour' in 18 towns to perform 23 shows.
 The tour saw Fly My Pretties hark back to their musical roots with a sound stepped in folk, roots, soul & rock.
-For the tour the collective forged partnerships with Archives New Zealand and the Alexander Turnbull Library, National Library of New Zealand – both content partners providing precious historical footage from the regions toured, which were visually woven into each song's performance to craft a unique story about New Zealand.
+They partnered with Archives New Zealand and the Alexander Turnbull Library, National Library of New Zealand to source historical footage from the regions toured.
+These were visually woven into each song's performance.
 The result of the tour was the collective's fifth album, 'The Homeland Recordings' – 13 tracks spanning country, folk, rock, R&B, and soul – all captured live.

 Over the years, Fly My Pretties have only ever performed a small selection of shows outside of their tours including the prestigious WOMAD 2013 and Queenstown Blues & Roots Festival.